dataforseo/CSharpClient/docs/BacklinksApi.md

 **Remarks:**

 ‌‌
- <br>This endpoint will provide you with a detailed overview of referring domains pointing to the target domain you specify.
+ <br>This endpoint will provide you with a detailed overview of referring domains pointing to the target you specify.
  <br>for more info please visit 'https://docs.dataforseo.com/v3/backlinks/referring_domains/live/?bash'

 ### **ReferringDomainsLiveAsync(IEnumerable&lt;BacklinksReferringDomainsLiveRequestInfo&gt;, CancellationToken)**